osebeh/alx-low_level_programming/README.md

-Repository contains projects from C programming
+Repository contains projects for low level programming in C